 Engagement with Indigenous peoples

-We know that Indigenous peoples have a long relationship and connection with the land, water, and resources that could be impacted by a project that is regulated by the National Energy Board (NEB or Board).
+We know that Indigenous peoples have a long relationship and connection with the land, water and resources that could be impacted by a project that is regulated by the NEB.

 The Crown relies on the NEB process including NEB-mandated proponent consultation, to the extent possible to meet its obligation to consult Indigenous peoples.

-The NEB expects companies to consult with potentially impacted Indigenous groups early in the project planning and design phases.
-It’s also expected that a company has provided information about the project to those with interests in the project area.
+The NEB requires companies to consult with potentially impacted Indigenous groups early in the project planning and design phases.
+It is also required that a company has provided information about the project to those with interests in the project area.

 Indigenous groups may participate directly in the NEB hearing process in several ways.
-The participation options are described in the National Energy Board hearing process handbook and in the hearing order for the project.
+The participation options are described in the NEB hearing process handbook and in the hearing order for the project.
 We have process advisors who, as part of their role, support Indigenous groups participating in public hearings.

-We may integrate ceremonies or other traditional practices into a hearing process if Indigenous participants ask.
-For example, pipe ceremonies have been used to affirm evidence provided by Elders.
+We have integrated ceremonies or other traditional practices into the hearing process and will continue to accommodate Indigenous participants.
 We consider suggestions from all hearing participants in choosing hearing location and timing, to make the hearing as accessible as possible.

-We also understand that Indigenous peoples have an oral tradition for sharing stories, lessons, and knowledge from generation to generation, and this information can’t always be shared adequately in writing.
-Where appropriate, Elders and other community members may give their traditional evidence orally at a hearing.
+We also understand and respect that Indigenous peoples have an oral tradition for sharing stories, lessons and knowledge from generation to generation, and this information cannot always be shared adequately in writing.
+When requested, Elders and other community members may give their traditional evidence orally at a hearing.